MoustafaKhaledAly/udacityProject/Documentation/Infrastructure.md

 # Infrastructure description

-The project is built based on angular framework  and node.js and the repo consists of two packages (front-end and back-end)
+The project utilizes AWS servieces such as AWS EB,AWS RDS and AWS EB .
+The pipeline is made by circleci